brunodifranco/project-outleto-clustering/README.md

 # 8. **Final Report and Deployment**

-<p align="justify"> The final business report was built using Metabase, where there's a list of eligible customers to be a part of Insiders, as well as answers to the following questions previously inquired by Outleto's Marketing Team.
+<p align="justify"> The final business report was built using Metabase, where there's a list of eligible customers to be a part of Insiders, as well as answers to the following questions previously demanded by Outleto's Marketing Team.
 This is how the report was built: </p>

 - Firstly, a new PostgreSQL database was created in [Render Cloud](https://render.com/).
-- Then, the final dataframe containing all customers already classified in their respective clusters was saved in this PostgreSQL database.
+- Then, the final data containing all customers already classified in their respective clusters was saved in this PostgreSQL database.
 - Continuing, the Metabase App was set up in [AWS Elastic Beanstalk](https://aws.amazon.com/pt/elasticbeanstalk/).
 - After that, the database was added in the Metabase App, making it possible to create the final business report.
 - Finally, this report became available for sharing.

 <b> Click here to access the Metabase App </b>[![Metabase](https://img.shields.io/static/v1?style=for-the-badge&message=Metabase&color=509EE3&logo=Metabase&logoColor=FFFFFF&label=)](http://outletoapp-env.eba-ztruzhhu.us-east-1.elasticbeanstalk.com/public/dashboard/20d721e4-6c15-4538-896f-f3da4aff432b)

-<i> The list of customers that made it to insiders will also be available for download in csv format <a href="https://github.com/brunodifranco/project-insuricare-ranking/blob/main/insuricare_list.xlsx">here</a>, and the complete list of Outleto's customers is available for download <a href="https://github.com/brunodifranco/project-insuricare-ranking/blob/main/insuricare_list.xlsx">here</a> </i>.
+<i> The list of customers that made it to insiders will also be available for download in CSV format <a href="https://github.com/brunodifranco/project-insuricare-ranking/blob/main/insuricare_list.xlsx">here</a>, and the complete list of Outleto's customers is available for download <a href="https://github.com/brunodifranco/project-insuricare-ranking/blob/main/insuricare_list.xlsx">here</a> </i>.

 # 9. **Conclusion**
 In this project the main objective was accomplished:

- <p align="justify"> <b> We managed to provide a business report using Metabase where there's a list of eligible customers to be a part of Insiders, as well as answers to the following questions previously inquired by Outleto's Marketing Team.
+ <p align="justify"> <b> We managed to provide a business report using Metabase where there's a list of eligible customers to be a part of Insiders, as well as answers to the following questions previously demanded by Outleto's Marketing Team.
 With that report the Marketing Team will promote actions to each cluster, in order to increase revenue, but of course focusing mostly in the Insiders cluster, since they represent 53.5% of the total gross revenue.
-In addition to that, some useful business insights were found. </p>
+In addition to that, some useful business insights were found. </b> </p>

 # 10. **Next Steps**
 <p align="justify"> Further on, this solution could be improved by a few strategies: